atenash/Machine-Learning-A-Z/README.md

     print(regressor.intercept_)

+   ## P_value
+   The P-Value
+   The P-value is a statistical number to conclude if there is a relationship between independent and dependent variable.
+We test if the true value of the coefficient is equal to zero (no relationship) or not.
+   The statistical test for this is called Hypothesis testing.
+    •	A low P-value (< 0.05) means that the coefficient is likely not to equal zero(There is a relation).
+    •	A high P-value (> 0.05) means that we cannot conclude that the explanatory variable affects the dependent variable
+    •	A high P-value is also called an insignificant P-value.

    ###### Decision tree Regression

 So once you run the regression tree or decision tree algorithm the scatterplot of your data will be split up into segments.
 How and where these splits are        conducted is determined by the algorithm.
 And it is actually involves looking at something called the information entropy and it is a mathematical concept.
 The    final splits are called leaves.
 When we want to predict for a new data, according to its leaf, the average of values on that leaf( split) will assign as a        result to a new data.